SandraBotica/Module-18-Challenge/citibike_write_up.md

  - These 2 Dashboards have a horizontal bar graph of the 10 Start and End Stations with the highest number of Total Rides for the 2 years.
  - Select one station from the bar graph and see the two bubble charts below for the number of Total Rides riden by a casual or member rider and what type of bike they are riding.

- - There are more members that ride Citibikes.
+ - There are more members than casual riders using Citibikes.
  - There are more classic bikes used when compared with electric-bikes.

  - Citibike and City officials may find this data useful in designing marketing strategies.
 Take for example, advertising near stations with fewer casual riders and offering discounts or incentives to local businesses to utilise this service.